ArborealAudio/arbor/README.md

 * Basic CLAP audio plugin supporting different types of parameters, sample-accurate automation

-* A janky VST2 implementation that works in Reaper and not really anywhere else
+* A janky VST2 implementation that works in Reaper and mostly works in other DAWs

 * Simple, portable software rendering using [Olivec](https://github.com/tsoding/olive.c) and a custom text rendering function with a bitmap font